jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 This wasn't the first time that Vera had complained about her hometown, the small country village of Delphi.
 Her frown eased slightly as she lay on the hillside near the village, eyes closed, feeling the breeze of the early summer.

+> [!NOTE] 🔖
+> delphi was once considered the center of the world to the greeks, and had a big chunk of marble marking it as such. also was the site of the oracle pythia.

 "Then where in this world would you not consider dull?"
 Her buddy Sachi asked curiously.

+> [!NOTE] 🔖
+> sachi’s name could come from the japanese word for good luck

 Vera sat up and leaned forward.

 "I believe on the other side of the Starry Sea is a planet inhabited by gods who can answer all prayers and wishes, and everyone bearing a wish is on a journey to get there.
 I believe, in our universe, there is a world currently in a war against doomsday, where the noble and elegant souls of fourteen Valkyries burn bright, if only for a brief but magnificent moment..."

+> [!NOTE] 🔖
+> my hi:3 knowledge is limited, but i assume the world with fourteen valkyries refers to that story. could the planet inhabited by gods who can answer “wishes” be teyvat? (putting aside the fact that teyvat is not the name of the planet, i guess.)

 "You've been reading too many of those weird fantasy novels."